Conference Programme

 Panel: Clearing 24/7 Trading - Challenges & Prerequisites

 This panel explores the challenges and prerequisites for CCPs for 24/7 clearing, focusing on operational resilience, liquidity management, and technology.
 Does the cost/benefit analysis make sense?
 How is margin collected overnight?
 Will different risk models be needed for different times of the day?
+What is the optimal frequency for netting?
 The panel will discuss required enhancements to operational resilience to ensure round-the-clock system stability and effective default management outside traditional market hours, as well as liquidity management vis a vis the complexities of intraday and overnight margin calls, and liquidity provision across different time zones.
 Our panellists will also address whether CCPs would need access to central bank deposit accounts to enhance liquidity, reduce settlement risk, and support continuous clearing, while weighing the regulatory and systemic implications.

 -